phantomzone-org/phantom/compiler-tests/otc/README.md

 # OTC quote with encrypted trade intent

-The example implements a OTC desk quote generation program for BTC/USD pair.
-The program produces encrypted quotes for encrypted trade intents received from the clients.
+The example implements an OTC desk quote generation program for the BTC/USD pair.
+The program produces encrypted quotes for encrypted trade intents received from clients.

-Executing quote generation on encrypted intents mitigates front-running risks that usually restrict clients from seeking quotes from only 1 or 2 OTC desks.
-Now the client can send their trade intent to many OTC desks without reveling the trade volume nor the direction.
-Once the client receives encrypted quotes from multiple OTC desks, client decrypts the quotes, and selects the OTC desk that provides the best quote.
+Executing quote generation on encrypted intents mitigates front-running risks that usually restrict clients to seeking quotes from only one or two OTC desks.
+Now clients can send their trade intents to many OTC desks without revealing either the trade volume or the direction.
+Once clients receive encrypted quotes from multiple OTC desks, they decrypt the quotes and select the OTC desk that provides the best quote.

 The implemented quote generation algorithm works over f32 values and is a simplified model that an OTC desk may use.

 ## Project structure

-The main program is implemented inside main.rs file of the guest crate.
-The guest crate is part of the workspace of its parent crate ( otc in this case ).
-The parent crate is then responsible for compiling the guest crate and, subseuqntly, encrypting the compiled program.
+The main program is implemented in the `main.rs` file of the guest crate.
+The guest crate is part of the workspace of its parent crate (`otc` in this case).
+The parent crate is then responsible for compiling the guest crate and, subsequently, encrypting the compiled program.

-Every phantom program should follow the same prject layout.
+Every Phantom program should follow the same project layout.

 ## Writing programs

-The main.rs file must start with line
+The `main.rs` file must start with the line
 ```rust
 #![cfg_attr(target_arch = "riscv32", no_std, no_main)]
 ```

-And should declare a panic handler.
+It should also declare a panic handler.
 The default choice is
 ```rust
 #[panic_handler]
 fn panic(_info: &PanicInfo) -> ! {